jamespfluger/Stardew-TimeOfThePrairieKing/README.md

 The mod is currently compatible with Stardew Valley 1.4

 ### Installation
-1. Install the latest version of SMAPI (requires 3.0.0 or above)
+1. Install the latest version of [SMAPI](https://smapi.io/) _(requires 3.0.0 or above)_
-2. Download this mod and unzip the `EqualMoneySplit` folder into `Stardew Valley/Mods`.
+2. Download this mod and unzip the `TimeOfThePrairieKing` folder into `Stardew Valley/Mods`.
 The latter can be found in your game's installation directory
 3. Run the game using SMAPI